How To Use Up Those Dried Cheese Scraps From Your Fridge

-With dried out cheese, it's sometimes possible to trim the dry outsides to reveal a softer interior.
+With dried-out cheese, it's sometimes possible to trim the dry outsides to reveal a softer interior.
 Even if the whole piece is dry, you could give it a quick blend in the food processor, then store it in a plastic baggie back in the fridge for topping rice, roasted veggies, beans, or a salad.
-Or, channel your inner Parisian by making fromage fort.
+Or, channel your inner Parisian by making a Fromage fort.
 Even the driest, most unappetizing bits of still-technically-edible cheese can be put to good use in this practical French dip.

-Translating to "strong cheese," fromage fort is a genius recipe for using up cheese scraps.
-If you wanted, you could go out and buy some scraps from the "try a tiny piece of cheese" bin at Whole Foods to make into fromage fort, but it's really best to bookmark the recipe and pull it out when you start to notice bits of cheese piling up in the fridge that you don't want to snack on, but also don't want to go to waste.
+Translating to "strong cheese," Fromage fort is a genius recipe for using up cheese scraps.
+If you wanted, you could go out and buy some scraps from the "try a tiny piece of cheese" bin at Whole Foods to make into a Fromage fort, but it's really best to bookmark the recipe and pull it out when you start to notice bits of cheese piling up in the fridge that you don't want to snack on but also don't want to go to waste.
 The only cheese that you'll want to be careful with is blue cheese — too much of it will quickly overwhelm the flavors of the other cheeses.
 If you only have hard cheese scraps, throw in a tablespoon of butter for a better texture.
-You could also supplement a particularly dry batch with a tablespoon or two or cream cheese, mayonnaise, mascarpone, crème fraiche, sour cream, or neufchatel if you have it.
+You could also supplement a particularly dry batch with a tablespoon or two of cream cheese, mayonnaise, mascarpone, crème Fraiche, sour cream, or Neufchatel if you have it.